EVR Periyar Salai

 The road, particularly along its eastern end, has some of the most impressive civic institutions and heritage structures of the city, including the Ripon Building (the seat of civic body), the Victoria Public Hall (the city's Town Hall), the Central train station, the Moore Market (razed in the late 20th century), Madras Medical College, and St Andrew's Kirk.

-It connects two of the vital transport installations of the city, viz.
-Chennai Central railway station and the CMBT.
+It connects two of the vital transport installations of the city, Chennai Central railway station and the CMBT.
 The road has more hospitals than any other roads in the city and is popularly known as the city's 'Med street'.
-The road is named after the noted Social activist and politician Periyar E. V. Ramasamy.
+The road is named after the noted social activist and politician Periyar E. V. Ramasamy.

 History

 The road was originally known as Grand Western Trunk (GWT) Road and was built in the 1850s by the then British government.
 The road was numbered as NH4 and was locally known as the Poonamallee High Road.
 Originally built to connect Fort St. George to a British military installation some 23 kilometers west of the city, it remained the city's longest road.

 When the city of Madras became the most prominent port city, arterial roads emerged from the city's center traversing in all the three directions.
 The roads that traversed north, west and south were respectively named the Grand Northern Trunk (GNT) Road, the Grand Western Trunk (GWT) Road, and the Grand Southern Trunk (GST) Road.
 The GNT Road eventually became the Chennai–Kolkata Highway, the GWT Road became the Chennai–Mumbai Highway (NH4), and the GST Road became the Chennai–Kanyakumari Highway (NH45).
 The stretches of these road within the city came to be known as Wall Tax Road, Poonamallee High Road, and Mount Road, respectively.